ROCm/rocBLAS/docs/source/device_memory_design.rst

 ======

 - rocBLAS uses per-handle device memory allocation with out-of-band management
-- The state of the device memory is stored in the rocBLAS handle
+- The state of the device memory is stored in the rocblas_handle
 - For the user of rocBLAS:

-  - Functions are provided to query how much memory a function requires
+  - Functions are provided to query how much device memory a function needs
-  - An environment variable is provided to pre-allocate when the rocBLAS handle is created
+  - An environment variable is provided to pre-allocate when the rocblas_handle is created
-  - Functions are provided to manually allocate and deallocate after the handle is created
+  - Functions are provided to manually allocate and deallocate after the rocblas_handle is created
   - The following two new values are added to the rocblas_status enum to indicate how a rocBLAS function is changing the state of the temporary device memory in the rocBLAS handle

      - rocblas_status_size_unchanged